Want to tweak the Econobox with a more overclockable and power-efficient CPU, more RAM, or a different graphics config? Read on.

 Workarounds exist for 32-bit Windows, but Microsoft says they can hurt compatibility; it advises that folks run a 64-bit version of Windows instead.
 Considering how many pre-built PCs ship with Win7 x64 these days, we're inclined to echo that recommendation.
 Check out our OS section on the second-to-last page of the guide for more details.

-We chose XFX's variant of the 5770 because it has double-lifetime warranty coverage and a price tag barely above that of other models.
+We chose XFX's variant of the 5770 because it has double-lifetime warranty coverage, a relatively quiet dual-slot cooler, and a price tag barely above that of other models.